Mr-Mythical/BraunerrsDevTools/README.md

 MyAddonDebug = false           -- Main debug toggle MyAddonVerbose = false         -- Verbose logging
 MyAddonTrace = false           -- Function tracing

--- Developers can now control these with:
-/bdt enable MyAddonDebug
-/bdt enable MyAddonVerbose
 ```

+Users can then control these variables through the BraunerrsDevTools interface when Dev Mode is active.

-**Works with any global boolean variable from any loaded addon!** No code changes required in BraunerrsDevTools.
+**Works with any global boolean variable from any loaded addon!**